-You can unscrew the knob and remove the clamp to position the chair where you desire in the living area of the coach.
+When the vehicle is parked, you can unscrew the knob and remove the clamp to position the chair away from the wall.

 The chair must be clamped back into place and the glide mechanism locked before traveling.

 SLEEPING FACILITIES

 Do not use sleeping facilities while vehicle is moving.